HOLLOW TREE: Screenings, Exhibit, and Pigment Workshops

 Throughout an eight-week residency at The Small Center at Tulane University, Kira Akerman and Dr. Robin McDowell created an art exhibit to accompany Kira’s film Hollow Tree, as well as a series of pigment-making workshops.
-The aim was to deepen the learning experience of viewing the film through art-making, reflection, and conversation.
 Selected works from the exhibit Inhabitation and a description of the pigment-making workshop appear below.
+The screening and pigment workshop was later replicated as part of the Swamp Capitalism series at Harvard University (images also below), and Kira’s installation was included in the exhibit “Insurgent Ecologies” at Antenna Gallery in New Orleans.

 Plantation Imagination by Dr. Robin McDowell